axesup/combate/Dev-Setup:-General-Information.md

 1. Start MongoDB and import the [database dump](#database)
 1. Run `npm run dev` (live coding) or `npm start` (preview)

-TODO: Rewrite setup pages to expand on these steps for each OS (OS-specific install links, Homebrew, Cygwin, etc).

 ***

 ### Installation Guides